-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting steviol glycosides as a food additive in FSMP, most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting steviol glycosides as a food additive in FSMP most likely outweigh the associated costs.
+No further information was received during the consultation process that changed that assessment.

-2.4.1.2 Other measures
+2.5.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the application.
+There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied as a result of the application.

-2.4.1.3 Any relevant New Zealand standards
+2.5.1.3 Any relevant New Zealand standards

-The relevant standards apply in both Australia and New Zealand and there are no relevant New Zealand only Standards.
+The relevant standards apply in both Australia and New Zealand.
+There are no relevant New Zealand only standards.

-2.4.1.4 Any other relevant matters
+2.5.1.4 Any other relevant matters